Merkel worried about currency manipulation, Japan

-DAVOS, Switzerland (Reuters) - German Chancellor Angela Merkel expressed concern on Thursday about the risks of currency manipulation, specifically mentioning Japan, where the central bank has decided to quicken the pace of money-printing.
+DAVOS, Switzerland, Jan 24 (Reuters) - German Chancellor Angela Merkel expressed concern on Thursday about the risks of currency manipulation, specifically mentioning Japan, where the central bank has decided to quicken the pace of money-printing.

 “I am not completely without worry.
 We have a much higher sensitivity through the discussion in the G20 for currency manipulation or political influence,” Merkel said at the World Economic Forum in Davos.